 Alan joined Watsi on December 24th, 2013.
-Six years ago, Alan became the 29th member to automatically support a new Watsi patient every month.
-Since then, 6,443 more people have become monthly donors!
-Alan's most recent donation traveled 8,500 miles to support Esther, a sixth grader from Kenya, to fund knee surgery.
+Seven years ago, Alan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alan's most recent donation traveled 8,500 miles to support Salome, a future teacher from Kenya, to fund surgery for an umbilical hernia.